 - 10 Things To Do In Kenmare, Ireland

 - 1.Learn the history from Kenmare Heritage Centre

 - 2.Feel the magic in Kenmare Stone Circle

 - 4. Join a Seal Watching Cruise in Kenmare Ireland

 - 7. Relax at Reenagross Park Kenmare

-- 10.Join the The Kerry Hills Traditional Music School
+- 10.Join The Kerry Hills Traditional Music School

 1.Learn the history from Kenmare Heritage Centre

-Kenmare Heritage Centre provides a integral insight into the history of the town.
-The tours cover several themes including famous people who visited this little town, the history and heritage of Kenmare and the effects of the Great Famine to the local people.
+Kenmare Heritage Centre provides an integral insight into the history of the town.
+The tours cover several themes including famous people who visited this little town, the history, and heritage of Kenmare and the effects of the Great Famine to the local people.

 Jun-Aug: 9am-6pm; Easter-May and Sep: daily except Thu and Sun 9.30am-5pm – closed in low season